TheSpacePotato/SpacePotato-s-Volumetric-Enhancements/README.md

 - Adjusted the scatterer atmosphere to show the clouds better, looks more like KSP2 Jool now
 - Volumetric aurorae
 - Faint rings with volumetrics
-- Ambient effects in the atmosphere
+- Ambient sounds in the atmosphere

 Laythe:
 - The skies are much cloudier and rainier